Skip to content

 add_proteus(<target>)

-If you only need the DSL or C++ frontend APIs, you can link directly against proteusFrontend.
-In this case, you don’t need to compile your target with Clang:
+If you only need the DSL, C++ frontend, or MLIR frontend APIs, you can link directly against proteusFrontend.
+In this case, you don't need to compile your target with Clang:

 find_package(proteus CONFIG REQUIRED)